jfmercer/simple-webpack-app/README.md

 now uses `import` rather than `require()`.
 Test files are excluded from webpack for the time being because they will be loaded later in a separate test configuration.

+#### Step Six: Pre-load eslint

+`eslint` runs as a webpack preLoader.
+That is, linting is done before the build, properly speaking, begins.